mulesoft-assets/template-sfdc2sfdc-customobject-broadcast/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the kick is implemented on this XML, directed by one flow that will react upon notifications received from SalesForce Streaming API.
+Functional aspect of the kick is implemented on this XML, directed by one flow that will poll for SalesForce creations/updates.
 The severeal message processors constitute four high level actions that fully implement the logic of this Kick:

-1. Suscribe-topic message processor listeting to event from the topic configured in the SalesForce instance.
-2. Filtering of custom objects that must have an Email and the Mailing Country have to be either **US**, **U.S.** or  **United States**.
-This is the point where you can configure your own filtering criteria.
-3. Checking if custom object already exists in target instance by EMail.
-Step needed to add the extisting ID to update the custom object.
-4. Update or create of the custom object in target instance.
+1. During the Input stage the Kick will go to the SalesForce Org A and query all the existing users that match the filter criteria.
+2. During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the SFDC Org B.
+3. The last step of the Process stage will group the users and create/update them in SFDC Org B.
+Finally during the On Complete stage the Kick will logoutput statistics data into the console.

+## inboundEndpoints.xml<a name="inboundendpointsxml"/>
+This is file is not used in this particular kick, but you'll oftenly find flows containing the inbound endpoints to start the integration.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.